FlyMandi/PWSH-Collection/README.md

 I've now also uploaded a version for [fastfetch](https://github.com/fastfetch-cli/fastfetch), which I personally prefer using.
 All arguments are analogous.

-## config.ps1

-[config.ps1](https://github.com/FlyMandi/PWSH-Collection/blob/main/scripts/config.ps1) is a script I personally use to set up new computers.
-It installs and updates all software that I use on a daily basis.\
-I can't recommend you using it, since the software is highly dependant on personal uses and platforms, but certainly have a look at the source code if intrigued.

 [^1]: Simple tutorial on how to add a folder to PATH [here](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho).